 - Mentor-driven video call

 Hands-on cybersecurity training is a widely accepted approach for training cybersecurity professionals.
 The instructor-led virtual cybersecurity training sessions allow more clarity on the contingency drills with greater interaction.
 It bridges the gaps between the mentors and the employees, maximizing the training outcomes.

 Instructor-led hands-on training in virtual environments plays a significant role in making cybersecurity training programs more impactful.

-Here are some key focus areas for setting up cybersecurity training courses:
+Here are some major focus areas for setting up cybersecurity training courses:

 1. Add a realistic touch

 Without real-time presentation, the content looks boring.
 Add simulators in the training or courses that can help the employees hone their skills.
-Employees can gain practical skills in virtual lab environment that are directly connected with their daily job role.
+Employees can gain practical skills in virtual lab environments that are directly connected with their daily job roles.
 The customized hands-on virtual labs allow you to create an environment that ultimately depicts your company’s real-world digital scenario.